Pianosa: History

 Pisa had custody of the island after a nearby naval battle victory in 874.
 In the Middle Ages the island's ownership was disputed by Pisa and Genoa because of its strategic position.
 In 1238, Genoa sent troops to the island with the pretence that the inhabitants engaged in piracy.
 The troops destroyed the village and the fortifications built by the Pisans and took the 150 inhabitants prisoner.
 Pianosa was returned shortly afterward to Pisa, but Genoa had the supremacy of the Tyrrhenian Sea after the Battle of Meloria.
 The island returned to Pisan control under an agreement that required the Pisans to leave it uncultivated and uninhabited, but the pact was not honoured.
 The Appiano family, who ruled Pisa, leased the island to the De Leis family and then to the Landi family in 1344.
-The Appianos sold Pisa to Gian Galeazzo Visconti in 1399 and established the small Principality of Piombino, which included Suvereto, Scarlino, Vignale, Populonia and the islands of Elba, Montecristo and Pianosa.
-On August 15, 1552, the Holy Roman Emperor Charles V of Spain consigned to Cosimo I de' Medici the Principality of Piombino in exchange of a loan of 200,000 scudi.
+The Appianos sold Pisa to Gian Galeazzo Visconti in 1399 and established the small Lordship of Piombino, which included Suvereto, Scarlino, Vignale, Populonia and the islands of Elba, Montecristo and Pianosa.
+On August 15, 1552, the Holy Roman Emperor Charles V of Spain consigned to Cosimo I de' Medici the Lordship of Piombino in exchange of a loan of 200,000 scudi.

 Pianosa underwent numerous incursions by pirates; the worst took place in 1553, when a French Turkish fleet commanded by Dragut wiped out the population.
 After that, the island changed ownership several times and was populated only seasonally by farmers coming from Elba to cultivate the land.
 On 27 August 1802, Napoleon established that Elba, Capraia, Gorgona, Pianosa, Palmaiola and Montecristo were part of the French territory and in 1805 assigned the regions of Piombino, Elba, and the part of Pianosa that was fortified to his sister Elisa Bonaparte.
 On 9 April 1809, the Archipelago returned to Tuscan ownership, when Tuscany was ruled by the French.
 On 10 May, British marines and sailors from and HMS Halcyon landed on Pianosa and Giannutri.
 The landing parties destroyed the forts and captured about 100 prisoners during four hours of fighting.
 British losses were one marine killed and one wounded.
 The landing party also sent the farmers back to Elba and left the island deserted.
 Napoleon went to Pianosa from Elba twice, rebuilt the tower, set up a garrison to defend the island, and built some houses to settle farmers.
 The Congress of Vienna assigned Elba and the Tuscan Archipelago to the Grand Duke of Tuscany.

 Although 18th-century documents report that it was once densely wooded, humans and the animals they brought have destroyed the trees on the island, which is now largely grassland except some coastal areas.